 Assignments Percentage of Total Grade

-Quizzes 35%
+Quizzes 30%

-First Exam n 20%
+First Exam 20%

-Second Exam 20%
+Second Exam Exam 20%

-Final Exam 25%
+Final Exam 30%

 Only students who have satisfied the attendance requirements, completed all assignments, and taken the final exam are eligible for the Credit/No Credit (CR/NC) option.
-The form can be submitted for consideration up to 15 minutes prior to the start of the final exam.
-Forms will not be acceptable once the exam begins.
+The form can be submitted for consideration up to last day of class.